OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

     ```

     > [!NOTE]
-    > If this is the first time you've created an add-in on the computer, or the first time in over a month, you will be prompted to install security certificates.
+    > If this is the first time you've created an add-in on the computer, or the first time in over a month, you'll be prompted to install security certificates.

 1. Use the classic ribbon in Outlook.
 The remainder of these instructions assume this.